 I've had many, but the one that may have stretched me the farthest as a radio person was going curling in Windsor, Ontario, for a story on Olympic events.
 I didn't know I had muscles in those places.
 I'm still not sure I do.

 Do you have a favorite program on Michigan Radio?

 What day is it?
-Let's see, it could be The Story, Weekend Edition (Saturday or Sunday), Wait, Wait, Don't Tell Me...or...something else.
-I like to be drawn into conversations...I like to be educated while I'm straightening out the apartment...and laughing brings oxygen to the brain, doesn't it?
+Let’s see, it could be 1a, On The Media, Wait, Wait, Don’t Tell Me…or…something else.
+I like to be drawn into conversations…I like to be educated while I’m straightening out the apartment…and laughing brings oxygen to the brain, doesn’t it?